danielschwensen/danielschwensen.github.io/_posts/2018-02-09-mysqlonqnap.md

 categories: blog development database
 tags: MySQL MariaDB Qnap install
 ---
+This note covers the necessary steps to get started, including the installation of MariaDB via the App Center, enabling MySQL, and setting up default username and password.
+Whether you're planning to administer your databases through phpMyAdmin or Workbench, this guide will provide you with a step-by-step instructions.

 Install MariaDB via App Center

 ![MariaDB]({{ "/assets/2018-02-09-MariaDB.png" | absolute_url }})